-Finally, the two commenters argued that the practice of disseminating
+Finally, the two commenters argued that the practice of disseminating dealer/customer and buy/sell data elements for transactions in municipal securities should not be adopted in TRACE because the corporate bond market is "sufficiently distinct from the municipal bond market" and such information would hinder corporate bond Dealers and their Customers.
+They asserted that generally municipal bonds trade less frequently, there is less trading in blocks by municipal bonds dealers and large institutional customers, and municipal bond dealers do not take short positions to facilitate municipal securities customer trades in contrast to corporate bond Dealers.

-Dealer/Customer information and Buy/Sell information for transactions in municipal securities should not be adopted in TRACE because the corporate bond market is "sufficiently distinct from the municipal bond market" and such information would hinder corporate bond Dealers and their Customers.
-They asserted that generally municipal bonds trade less frequently, there is less trading in blocks by municipal bond dealers and large institutional customers, and municipal bond dealers do not take short positions to facilitate Customer trades in contrast to corporate bond Dealers.
 Thus, with fewer large block trades and fewer short positions held by municipal bond dealers, the overall risk from one or more trades (for which information is known in the market) moving the price against the trading party's economic interests is significantly lower in the municipal market (i.e., because such large trades are infrequent).